iley/kamaji/README.md

 We use [PlatformIO](http://platformio.org) with [Arduino](http://platformio.org/frameworks/arduino) framework.
-It should also be trivial to compile the code with the official Arduino IDE.
+It should also be possible to compile the code with the official Arduino IDE.

 ## Compilation